For a glimpse of Sydney

 's high society, visit Vaucluse House, a beautiful villa and garden in the Eastern Suburbs near Watsons Bay.
 A gothic revival mansion built in 1803, Vaucluse House once belonged to ex-convict Sir Henry Browne Hayes, who was shipped to Australia

 from England for abducting a banker’s daughter.
 Some punishment.
-The castle also served as the home of writer, explorer and local dignitary William Charles Wentworth.
-Once you're done eyeing the antiques and memorabilia of the house, check out the stables and perhaps settle in for a cup of English breakfast at the well-appointed tearoom.
-There's also a tropical garden to explore as well as the nearby Hermitage Foreshore Track, a gorgeous coastal walk for those looking for a little more adventure.
+The mansion also served as the home of writer, explorer, and local dignitary William Charles Wentworth.
+Once you're done eyeing the antiques and memorabilia, check out the tropical gardens and settle in for a cup of English breakfast and a warm scone at the well-appointed tearoom.
+There's also Milk Beach and the Hermitage Foreshore Track nearby, a gorgeous coastal walk for those looking for a little more adventure.